UPDATED JUNE 2020

 Where to Have Lunch in Freiburg?

-In the old city, there are many places to try some Freiburg food specialties and if the weather is nice, you can sit outside on one of the many terraces, such as this one on the ‘Insel’ (Island).
-There is some live music to entertain you as well:
+In the old city, there are many places to try some Freiburg food specialties and if the weather is nice, you can sit outside on one of the many terraces, such as the one on the ‘Insel’ (Island).

 After a fun little ride in the cable cart, I was treated to the best view over the city from the restaurant right next to the lift.